MengYunWang/Protocol-MRS-analysis/README.md

 ## 1. Interesting Metabolites

-#### GABA (r-amino butyric acid) is the primary inhibitory neurotransmitter in the human brain.
+**GABA** (r-amino butyric acid) is the primary inhibitory neurotransmitter in the human brain.

-Glx (glutamine & glutamate) is the primary excitatory neurotransmitter in the human brain
+**Glx** (glutamine & glutamate) is the primary excitatory neurotransmitter in the human brain.

-NAA+

-Creatine
+**NAA+** (N-acetyl aspartate & N-acetyl aspartyl glutamate) inhibit synapticrelease of GABA, glutamate and dopamine, and regulates GABA receptor expression and reducing cyclic AMP levels

-Choline,
+**Creatine, Choline, Lactate**

-Lactate

 ![image](https://user-images.githubusercontent.com/31480148/155324801-0a4920db-d609-4014-ada9-7e6aacaca827.png)
+Figure adopted from Öz, G. et al., 2014

 Harris, A. D., Saleh, M. G., & Edden, R. A. (2017).
 Edited 1H magnetic resonance spectroscopy in vivo: Methods and metabolites.
 Magnetic resonance in medicine, 77(4), 1377-1389.